Synerty-Attune-Automation-Forks/VMWare-ESXi-APIs/README.md

 ### Perform Test if VMWare Drivers Installed on Windows

+### Power Off/On Virtual Machine on ESXi with macOS or Linux Worker

 ### Setup VMWare Tools on Windows

 Post Windows install setup of VMWare tools for new VM Windows node.

+### Add New Network Adaptor on ESX with macOS or Linux Worker

+### Add New Virtual Disk on ESXi with macOS or Linux Worker